isaacnmm/pestpolicy-hugo2XX/content/posts/harris-boric-acid-roach-powder-with-lure-review/index.md

 ##  Is Boric Acid roach killer Safe for Humans & Pets?

 Despite that this roach killer is highly toxic to roaches and other insects such as fleas and bed bugs, the products have low-toxicity levels that would not poison humans and pets (either cats or dogs).
-Therefore, [roach acid will be safe around pets](https://pestpolicy.com/pet-safe-roach-killer/) and humans if it's in low dosages.
+Therefore, [roach acid will be safe around pets](https://pestpolicy.com/pet-safe-roach-killer/)and humans if it's in low dosages.
 Further, boric acid causes no carcinogenic impacts on the roaches.

 However, the boric acid powder must not be used near breastfeeding or nursing women.